-In compliance with the No Surprises Act that went into effect January 1, 2022, all healthcare providers are required to notify clients of their Federal rights and protections against “surprise billing.”
+In compliance with the No Surprises Act that went into effect January 1, 2022, healthcare providers are required to notify clients of their Federal rights and protections against “surprise billing.”
 This Act is designed to protect patients from surprise bills for emergency services at out-of-network facilities or for out-of-network providers at in-network facilities, holding them liable only for in-network cost-sharing amounts.
-The No Surprises Act also enables uninsured patients to receive a good faith estimate of the cost of care.
+The No Surprises Act also enables uninsured patients to receive a Good Faith Estimate of the cost of care.
 The Centers for Medicare and Medicaid (CMS) created an informational bulletin that summarizes the No Surprises Act and Good Faith Estimate, which you can access by clicking HERE.

 Printable Copy of No Surprises Act Notice

 Please click HERE to open a PDF version of my No Surprises Act Notice that you can print or download for your records.

 Your Rights and Protections Against Surprise Medical Bills

 When you get emergency care or get treated by an out-of-network provider at in-network hospital or ambulatory surgical center, you are protected from surprise billing or balance billing.

 What is “balance billing” (sometimes called “surprise billing”)?

 When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
 You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.